-Following the opening of the investigation, the Secretariat will review the evidence gathered in dawn raids and/or leniency applications, send out requests for information and/or interrogate further persons.
+Following the opening of the investigation, the Secretariat will review the evidence gathered, send out requests for information and/or interrogate further persons.

-After having concluded the review of the evidence, the Secretariat drafts the so-called "motion" (which corresponds to the Statement of Objections of the European Commission).
+After having concluded the gathering and review of the evidence, the Secretariat drafts the so-called "motion" (which corresponds to the SO of the European Commission).
 With the motion, the Secretariat requests ComCo to discontinue the investigation, or to impose a fine or to approve a settlement with the parties, etc.

-The parties can also negotiate a settlement with the Secretariat (please see question 6.1).
+The parties can also negotiate a settlement with the Secretariat (see the answer to question 6.1).